benradstone/wandisco-documentation/docs/quickstarts/preparation/get-started-trial.md

 ---
-id: dockerized-fusion-requirements
+id: get-started-trial
-title: Dockerized LiveData Plane Requirements
+title: Try LiveData Plane with Docker
-sidebar_label: Requirements
+sidebar_label: Try LiveData Plane with Docker
 ---

+Try LiveData Plane by using one of our pre-configured environments to test the product for a particular use-case.

+Our pre-configured environments use [Docker](https://docs.docker.com/get-started/overview/) to run a containerized deployment of LiveData Plane.

 ## Before you begin

-Select your [pre-configured environment](../installation/installation-quickstarts.md) before running through these instructions.
+Decide on your [pre-configured environment](../installation/installation-quickstarts.md) before running through these instructions.

-All Dockerized LiveData Plane environments require a host machine that meets minimum specifications, and each pre-configured environment may vary in the minimum specification needed.
+All Dockerized LiveData Plane environments require a host machine that meets minimum specifications, and each environment may vary in the minimum specification needed.

 ## Create a host machine